BestTimesToVisit.com Logo

 Ascend the Gateway Arch at Dawn

-Beat the crowds and witness the city awaken from the top of the Gateway Arch.
-The tram ride itself is a unique experience, and the panoramic views of the Mississippi River and the St. Louis skyline are unparalleled in the soft morning light.
+Beat the crowds and witness the city awaken from the apex of the Gateway Arch.
+The tram ride itself is a unique experience, and the panoramic views of the Mississippi River and St. Louis skyline are unparalleled in the soft morning light.

 Explore the Delmar Loop's Eclectic Charm

-Wander down the Delmar Loop, a vibrant street brimming with independent boutiques, vintage shops, and a legendary live music scene.
-Catch a show at The Pageant or follow the stars on the St. Louis Walk of Fame, a tribute to the city's famous entertainers.
+Wander down the Delmar Loop, a vibrant street brimming with independent boutiques, vintage shops, and live music venues.
+Grab a bite at a local eatery like Fitz's Root Beer or catch a show at The Pageant for a true taste of St. Louis's creative spirit.

-No trip to St. Louis is complete without indulging in its unofficial culinary ambassador: toasted ravioli.
-Head to The Hill, the city's historic Italian neighborhood, and try this crispy, cheesy delight at a classic trattoria like Charlie Gitto's or Mama's on The Hill.
+No trip to St. Louis is complete without indulging in its signature dish: toasted ravioli.
+Head to The Hill, the city's historic Italian neighborhood, and sample this crispy, cheesy delight at a traditional trattoria like Charlie Gitto's.

 See all 8 things to do →